Few clues on timing of QE3 reduction in U.S. Fed minutes

-NEW YORK A few Federal Reserve officials thought last month it would soon be time to slow the pace of their bond buying "somewhat" but others counselled patience, according to meeting minutes that offered little hint on when the U.S. central bank might reduce its support for the U.S. economy.
+NEW YORK A few Federal Reserve officials thought last month it would soon be time to slow the pace of their bond buying "somewhat" but others counselled patience, according to meeting minutes that offered little hint on when the U.S. central bank might reduce its purchases.

 The minutes of the Fed's July 30-31 meeting, released on Wednesday, showed that almost all of the 12 members of the policy-making Federal Open Market Committee agreed changing the stimulus was not yet appropriate.

-The minutes provided few clues on the potential timing for a reduction and did not mention September specifically, but they did little to dissuade predictions.
+The minutes provided few clues on the potential timing for a reduction but did little to dissuade people expecting a policy change next month.

 "A few members emphasized the importance of being patient and evaluating additional information on the economy before deciding on any changes to the pace of asset purchases," the minutes said.